ansys/scade-almgw-msoffice/doc/source/index.rst

 Ansys SCADE ALM Gateway connector for MS-Office
 ===============================================

-This package demonstrates the usage of SCADE ALM Gateway based on MS Office documents, avoiding the availability of an external ALM tool:
+This package showcases how to use the SCADE ALM Gateway with MS Office documents, eliminating the need for an external ALM tool:

 * It imports requirements from MS-Word documents
 * It produces traceability matrices as MS-Excel documents